 Smokefree Me is a community based programme which shares information, advise and support on how to quit smoking.
 The website has a live chat service and advisors are also available to chat on Facebook messenger.
-Smokefreeme.org, Twitter: @smokefreeme\, Facebook: /smokefreemewales.
+Smokefreeme.org, Twitter: @smokefreeme, Facebook: /smokefreemewales.

 Stop Smoking Wales can help staff, parents/carers and any other adults who would like to quit smoking.
-Free group and one-to-one support may be available for staff and parents/carers through Stop Smoking Wales.
-Please note: this service should not be seen as a disciplinary action.
-Stop Smoking Wales can be contacted via 0800 085 2219 or stopsmokingwales.com.
+Free group and one-to-one support is available for staff and parents/carers through Stop Smoking Wales.
+Smokers are four times more likely to successfully quit by using NHS quit support than trying unaided.
+Help Me Quit can be contacted by texting HMQ to 80818, phoning 0800 085 2219 or visiting helpmequit.wales.
 We encourage you to signpost these services in parent/guardian newsletters and on your website etc.